-The Tisza River Basin is a highly picturesque territory of Europe: Mountain streams, meandering rivers, diverse floodplains are characteristic of this region – home to the unique mayfly species called the Tisza Flower (Palingenia longicauda), which is only found in the rivers of the plains of the Carpathian Basin.
+The Tisza River Basin is one of Europe’s most picturesque regions.
+Mountain streams, meandering rivers and diverse floodplains are characteristic of this region.
+It is also home to a unique mayfly species, the Tisza Flower (Palingenia longicauda), which is only found on the rivers of the plains of the Carpathian Basin.

-Ukraine, Romania, Slovakia, Hungary and Serbia share the beauties of the Tisza River Basin and are also aware of the area’s problems related to water supply, flooding, droughts, landslides and erosion, pollution by industrial and mining activities as well as from agriculture.
-These problems are influencing water quality and quantity, and the management of land and water.
+Ukraine, Romania, Hungary, Slovakia, and Serbia share the beauties of the Tisza River Basin and are also aware of the area’s problems related to water supply, flooding, droughts, landslides and erosion, plus pollution from industry, mining and agriculture.
+These problems are influencing water quality and quantity, along with the management of land and water.

 Romania, Ukraine, Serbia, Slovakia and Hungary share the responsibility for the Tisza river basin and undertook jointly activities towards the implementation of the EU Water Freamwork Directive and the EU Flood Directive.
 These efforts were supported by the European Union in the frame of the TISAR 2007 and led to good results.